alipheesa/easy-chat-monorepo/README.md

 * Define a set of styling constants like colour codes beforehand, put it in a separate file (like tailwind.config.js).
 * Examine your resulting bundle size and how each imported package impacts it.

-I am also thinking about using these packages in the next projects:
+I am also thinking about using the following packages in the next projects:
 * framer-motion.
 Incredibly powerful animation tool for React.
 Will take your site to another level.
 * react-query.
 Provides us with some additional features for API calls like caching.